 Disclosure pertaining to remuneration and other details as required under Section197(12) of the Act read with Rules 5(1) of the Companies (Appointment and Remuneration ofManagerial Personnel) Rules 2014 are also provided in the Annual Report.

 Having regard to the provisions of the first proviso to Section 136(1) of the Act andas advised the Annual Report excluding the aforesaid information is being sent to themembers of the Company.
 The said information is available for inspection at the registeredoffice of the Company during working hours and any member interested in obtaining suchinformation may write to the Company Secretary and the same will be furnished on request.

 Extract of Annual Return

-Extract of the Annual Return in the prescribed format is annexed with this report andmarked as Annexure III.
+Extract of the Annual Return in the prescribed format is annexed with this report andmarked as Annexure IV.